MikeHopley/ftl-ships-strategy/index.md

 Burst Laser 2 costs 90 scrap, hacking 120.
 Much of your starting equipment sells for less, especially augments.
 Flak 1 costs 75 and is much less common.

 The important scrap thresholds are 120, 90, 75, and 55.
-I'm sad about visiting stores with less than 75 scrap, but 55 is enough for weapons like Burst Laser 1, Heavy Laser, Small Bomb, and many others.
+I’m sad about visiting stores with less than 75 scrap, but 55 is enough for weapons like Burst Laser 1, Heavy Laser, Small Bomb, and many others.

 # Some tips are micro-optimisations

-In this guide, I've included small optimisations that are unlikely to make a difference in most cases.
+In this guide, I’ve included small optimisations that are unlikely to make a difference in most cases.
 I mainly include them for my own benefit.
 These advanced tactics often come with a price: they can be tedious to perform, and getting them wrong might make things worse.

-For example, on some ships I think it's optimal to run your pilot to doors during the FTL jump, for boarding defence...but it's **really** easy to forget you did this!
+For example, on some ships I think it’s optimal to run your pilot to doors during the FTL jump, for boarding defence...but it’s **really** easy to forget you did this!
 Or on the Zoltan B, there is a fiddly tactic to optimise your weapon usage against certain enemies...but messing it up will depower your weapons!

-I've included these tactics because I *think* they are optimal.
+I’ve included these tactics because I *think* they are optimal.
 You might decide some tactics are incorrect, or too error-prone, or just too tedious to bother with.
 Feel free to pick and choose!

 # The ships